pointblankdev/discord-scripts/README.md

 **Gather <> Discord Integration** commands allow users to interact with Gather on Discord via Slash Commands by simply typing '/'.
 The repo contains scripts for creating new commands, editing existing commands and deleting commands.
 The src directory contains the 'create', 'delete' and 'edit' folders.
-Each Gather slash command has a file for editing it, another for deleting it or the one it was created wiht, in the corresponding folder.
+Each Gather slash command has a file for editing it, another for deleting it or the one it was created wiht, in the corresponding folder. <br>

 ### For More Info